 ROI: Return on Investment shows the overall returns compared to your initial investment, helping to clarify whether your property generates a sufficient profit.

 Rent-to-income ratio: This essential metric measures tenant affordability by comparing rent to their monthly income.
 Maintaining a healthy rent-to-income ratio helps ensure you have steady and reliable tenants.
+This metric is market-dependent, so pay close attention to what the numbers indicate.

 Cash flow: Another key statistic to consider is cash flow.
 It calculates monthly profitability after expenses.
 Positive cash flow indicates a healthy and sustainable rental business.